Abhishek29192/bmi-next/applications/dxb/libraries/contentful-default-values-cli/README.md

 ### Parameters

 - `market__finland`: DXB market tag
-- `fi-FI`: Locale (Multiple locales can be passed in separated by spaces)
+- `fi-FI`: Locale to copy data from (Multiple locales can be passed in separated by spaces but only the first one will be used to copy data from)

 ```bash
 yarn workspace @bmi/contentful-default-values-cli start market__finland fi-FI